Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Hollywood

-..And Ryan Murphy’s newest series – created with common collaborator Ian Brennan – takes us again to Tinseltown within the late 1940s.
-We comply with Jack Castello (David Corenswet), a hunky matinee idol who can’t even get work as an additional. the Golden Age of film-making is a time when most goals are dashed, in a drama mixing reality and fiction, the place Rock Hudson and Anna Might Wong are among the many characters.
+..And Ryan Murphy’s latest series – created with regular collaborator Ian Brennan – takes us back to Tinseltown in the late 1940s.
+We follow Jack Castello (David Corenswet), a hunky matinee idol who can’t even get work as an extra. the Golden Age of film-making is a time when most dreams are dashed, in a drama mixing fact and fiction, where Rock Hudson and Anna May Wong are among the characters.

 Watch on Netflix